TL;DR: Blockchair does not collect personal data or share it with third parties. We don't track you.

 We only collect anonymous aggregated data that allows us to improve our website features.
 We count visitors, analyze popular searches, cryptocurrencies, sortings and other queries.

-We also store the incoming IP addresses for short periods of 5 to 10 minutes.
+We also store the incoming IP addresses in masked or clear form for short periods of 1 to 2 days.
 This is to limit the rate of API requests.

-Your device may store technical cookies, such as those that keep the night mode on.
-In this case, only the client part of the site interacts with them.
+Your device may store first-party cookies, such as those that keep the night mode on, store referer information, unique visitor and session ID.